leportella/v4/content/en/posts/2021-04-12-should-i-give-a-talk.md

 ## Do they have a code of conduct?

 As important as having diverse speakers, conferences should have diverse attendees.
-Those that have a code of conduct usually make me feel like I actually worry about diversity and that I will be in a safe space.
+Conferences that have a code of conduct usually make me feel like they actually worry about diversity and that I will be in a safe space.

 ## Finally